safenetwork/tutorials.safedev.org/README.md

 In this series of tutorials, we will present different use cases of the SAFE API.

-[SAFE Launcher](https://maidsafe.readme.io/docs/launcher) exposes REST APIs that apps can use to interact with the SAFE Network.
+[SAFE Launcher](https://maidsafe.readme.io/docs/launcher) exposes a REST API that apps can use to interact with the SAFE Network.

 **[Download SAFE Launcher](https://maidsafe.net/alpha.html)** to use the SAFE API.